 Call of Duty League 2021 format

-The only changes announced so far are the swap to a 4v4 format and the platform switch from PlayStation 4 consoles to PCs.
+The two major changes are the swap back to the classic 4v4 format and the platform switch from PlayStation 4 consoles to PCs.
+While PCs will now power the matches, players will still be competing using controllers.

 CDL 2021 4v4